-Open SUNY COTE Mentoring Program
+Open SUNY Mentoring Program

 With the growth of exciting professional development opportunities, mentors are needed to participate in discussion forums with faculty completing the new to online teaching course (N2OL), or those exploring blended learning.
-If you are interested in becoming a Mentor, please click the Volunteer button above and complete the brief survey to help us best match your interests and skills with our goals and professional development needs.
+If you are interested in becoming a mentor, please click the Volunteer button above and complete the brief survey to help us best match your interests and skills with our goals and professional development needs.

 If you are not yet an Open SUNY Fellow, please consider joining this dynamic network of online practitioners!